Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 **Applies to** : ARM OpenAPI(swagger) specs

-**Output Message** : The resource does not have get operation, please add it.
+**Output Message** : The resource "{0}" does not have get operation, please add it.

-**Description** : Per [ARM guidelines](https://github.com/Azure/azure-resource-manager-rpc/blob/master/v1.0/resource-api-reference.md) ,all the resources include top-level and nested resources must have a get operation.
+**Description** : Per [ARM guidelines](https://github.com/Azure/azure-resource-manager-rpc/blob/master/v1.0/resource-api-reference.md) ,all the resources ,including top-level and nested resources, must have a get operation.

 **CreatedAt**: July 13, 2020

 **LastModifiedAt**: July 13, 2020

-**How to fix the violation**: For each resource which doesn't have a get operation,add the corresponding operation.
+**How to fix the violation**: For each resource which doesn't have a get operation,add the corresponding get operation.

 For example: